top of page

 -For those with knee pain or “runner’s knee”, researchers in 2007 found hip abductors and external rotators were significantly weaker in female athletes who had “runner’s knee” compared to pain free runners.
 The authors recommend all injury-prone runners perform specific, running-relax hip strengthening routines.
 (9)

 If that is not enough to convince you to start strength training consistently, I don’t know what would be… Zenith is run by, and for runners.
-Contact us to find out how we can help fit strength training, and all it's benefits, into your life.
+Take a look at our personal training, small group training, or our strength class options.

 1) Rønnestad BR, Mujika I. Optimizing strength training for running and cycling endurance performance: A review.
 Scand J Med Sci Sports.
 2014 Aug;24(4):603-12. doi: 10.1111/sms.12104.
 Epub 2013 Aug 5.
 PMID: 23914932.